github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

             go-build-target: go-example/cmd/octocat.go

 ```
+### Creating your own action

+Alternatively, you can write your own action to submit dependencies for your project at build-time.
+Your workflow should:

+  1. Generate a list of dependencies for your project.
+  2. Translate the list of dependencies into the snapshot format accepted by the Dependency submission API.
+For more information about the format, see the body parameters for the "Create a repository snapshot" API operation in the [Dependency submission REST API documentation](/rest/dependency-graph/dependency-submission).
+  3. Submit the formatted list of dependencies to the Dependency submission API.

-Alternatively, you can write your own action to perform these steps. {% data variables.product.product_name %} maintains the [Dependency Submission Toolkit](https://github.com/github/dependency-submission-toolkit), a TypeScript library to help you build your own GitHub Action for submitting dependencies to the Dependency submission API.
+ {% data variables.product.product_name %} maintains the [Dependency Submission Toolkit](https://github.com/github/dependency-submission-toolkit), a TypeScript library to help you build your own GitHub Action for submitting dependencies to the Dependency submission API.
 For more information about writing an action, see "[Creating actions](/actions/creating-actions)".